There is a ‘catch and release only’ policy for all salmon caught in the Public Angling Estate (PAE).

 Measures to address the problem

-DCAL is responsible for all salmon and inland fisheries in Northern Ireland, except for the Foyle and Carlingford catchment areas which are the responsibility of the Lough’s Agency.
+DCAL is responsible for all salmon and inland fisheries in Northern Ireland, except for the Foyle and Carlingford catchment areas which are managed by the Loughs Agency.

 Fishing waters which are part of the PAE can be found at the following page.